RezaShahrestani/programme/legacy/javascript/javascript3/week2/lesson-plan.md

 Using promises

 1. `fetch` yes or no from this api: `https://yesno.wtf/api`. log out the answer
-2. Try fetching a url that rejects fx `https://knajskdskj.jasdk`.
+2. Try fetching a url that rejects e.g. `https://knajskdskj.jasdk`.
 Log out the error message

 ## Exercise 3